ymanu/Grape-Dark-Mode/README.md

 # Grape-Dark-Mode for Grape 2.19.0
-__This application changes the appearance of Grape Chat to a dark mode by using an CSS injection.__
+__This file changes the appearance of Grape Chat to a dark mode by using an CSS injection.__

 ## Usage: